OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_get.md

 You can use the [`$expand` query string parameter](../concepts/optional-query-parameters.md) to include the children of an item in the same call as retrieving the metadata of an item if the item has a **children** relationship.

-You also can use the `includeDeletedItems` query parameter to return deleted items.
+You also can use the `includeDeletedItems=true` query parameter to return deleted items.
 This query parameter is only valid when targeting a [DriveItem](../resources/driveitem.md) by ID, and otherwise will be ignored.
 This is currently only supported on OneDrive Personal.